 No. Evictions can happen outside of the courtroom, as when landlords pay renters to leave or execute illegal lockouts.
 There is some evidence that “informal evictions” are more common than “formal”, court-ordered evictions.
 Informal evictions are not captured in our dataset.
 Moreover, while we have tried to collect every recorded court-ordered eviction case, going back to 2000, some records were unavailable.
 Some courts seal eviction cases; others have not archived data; still, others make recording eviction cases time-consuming and difficult.

-First, we requested a bulk report of cases directly from courts.
+First, we requested a bulk report of cases directly from the courts.
 These reports included all recorded information related to eviction-related cases.
 Second, we conducted automated record collection from online portals, via web scraping and text parsing protocols.
 Third, we partnered with companies that carry out manual collection of records, going directly into the courts and extracting the relevant case information by hand.

-We have accumulated over 80 million records related to eviction.
-The Eviction Lab directly collected court records from 12 states.
+We have accumulated over 99.9 million records related to eviction.
+The Eviction Lab directly collected court records from a number of states.
 But many states either did not centralize their eviction data or were unwilling to release this information.
 Accordingly, the Eviction Lab then purchased more comprehensive datasets of public eviction records from two companies: LexisNexis Risk Solutions and American Information Research Services Inc.

-We also collected state reported, county-level statistics on landlord-tenant cases filed from 27 states, New York City, and the District of Columbia.
+We also collected state-reported, county-level statistics on landlord-tenant cases filed from over half of the states.
 This information was collected either from online reports or by contacting state judiciaries directly.

 A “filing rate” is the ratio of the number of evictions filed in an area over the number of renter-occupied homes in that area.
 An “eviction rate” is the subset of those homes that received an eviction judgment in which renters were ordered to leave.
 The filing rate also counts all eviction cases filed in an area, including multiple cases filed against the same address in the same year.
 But an eviction rate only counts a single address who received an eviction judgment.